 Florida consistently ranks as one of the top inbound states, meaning that more people move into the state than out of it each year.
 In fact, estimates show that nearly 1,000 people relocate here each day!
 Reputed as a top destination for retirees (especially those from the North), Florida is also famous for its warm weather, lack of income taxes, and thriving economy, among other things.
-If you’re thinking of following the popular trek from New York to Florida, here’s our advice to prep for your long distance move South:
+If you’re thinking of following the popular trek from New York to Florida, here’s our advice to prep for your long distance move South.
+As one of the top-rated NYC moving companies, we’ve helped hundreds of people make the move down south and can share a thing or two.

 What to Know Before Moving to Florida from NY